Multimodal Affective States Recognition Based on Multiscale CNNs and Biologically Inspired Decision Fusion Model: Result

 The AMIGOS \cite{RN321} is a new open dataset.
-This dataset contains 14 channels EEG signals and 3 channels peripheral physiological signals which be collected when 40 participants watched 20 videos (16 short videos + 4 long videos).
+This dataset contains 14 channels EEG signals and 3 channels peripheral physiological signals which are collected when 40 participants watched 20 videos (16 short videos + 4 long videos).
 The EEG channels contain AF3, F7, F3, FC5, T7, P7, O1, O2, P8, T8, FC6, F4, F8, and AF4.
 The peripheral physiological channels contain ECG Right, ECG Left, and GSR.
 Each trial contains 5s baseline signals in first and the signals depend on the duration of the video.
-The baseline signals are recorded when the participant under no stimulus.
+The baseline signals are recorded when the participants were under no stimulus.
 After watching the video, the participants rated a self-assessment of arousal, valence, liking, and dominance on a scale from 1 to 9.
 A preprocessed version had been provided: The data was down-sampled to 128Hz, and a bandpass frequency filter from 4.0-45.0Hz was applied.

 Here we use the signals which were recorded in short videos experiment.
 The participant ID of 9, 12, 21, 22, 23, 24 and 33 has been removed because there are some invalid data in the preprocessed version.
-The data pre-processing in the AMIGOS dataset is the same as in the DEAP dataset, and the signals also be segmented with 1s length.
-The 14 channels EEG signals are mapped into a 9x9 matrixes (as shown in Fig.\ref{2D_AMIGOS}).
-The final data size of EEG signals after processing is 45474 9x9x128.
-The 3 channels physiological signals cut into 60 segments with 1s length in each channel, and the final data size of physiological signals in each channel after processing is 45474 128x1.
+The data pre-processing in the AMIGOS dataset is the same as in the DEAP dataset, and the signals also are segmented with 1s length.
+The 14 channels EEG signals are mapped into a 9x9 matrix (as shown in Fig.\ref{2D_AMIGOS}).
+The final data size of EEG signals after processing is 45474 9x9x128 matrices.
+The 3 channels peripheral physiological signals cut into 60 segments with 1s length in each modality, and the final data size of peripheral physiological signals in each modality after processing is 45474 128x1 matrices.
+In the AMIGOS dataset, the preprocessed data is randomly partitioned into 10 subsamples.
+One of the subsamples contains 4434 instances, and each of the remaining nine subsamples contains 4560 instances.
+So, there are 40914 instances in the training set and 4560 instances in the test set for the first nine rounds of validation processes, and there are 41040 instances in the training set and 4434 instances in the test set for the last round of validation process.

-The dataset could be segmented in four classes, i.e. low arousal low valence (LALV), high arousal low valence (HALV), low arousal high valence (LAHV), high arousal high valence (HAHV) based on the arousal and valence value with the threshold of 5 respectively, and the corresponding instance numbers are shown in Table \ref{InsAMIGOS}.
+Both datasets could be segmented in four classes: low arousal low valence (LALV), high arousal low valence (HALV), low arousal high valence (LAHV), high arousal high valence (HAHV) based on the arousal and valence value with the threshold of 5 respectively, and the corresponding instance numbers are shown in Figure \ref{Ins}.

-Fig \ref{PAMIGOS} shows the distribution of emotion classes in AMIGOS, and the labels could be represented as LALV (2.95, 3.51), HALV (6.64, 3.07), LAHV (3.44, 6.42), HAHV (6.58, 7.11) in two-dimensional space.
-The process of calculating the multimodal information integration result is the same as in DEAP.